We Specialize in UAS Inspections of Rail Bridges and Rail Infrastructure

 We specialize in operating in remote or inaccessible locations.
 Our inspection data outputs are based on industry-standard references, and we augment these with cutting edge presentations including 3D images.
 Our clients access their data online, simplifying their inspection reviews and responses.
 UMEX team members have completed the Railroad Bridge Inspection course taught by the University of Wisconsin College of Engineering.

 In the next few years, UAS technology will become another valuable tool in the railroad industry’s toolbox.
 This was highlighted in the February 2017 edition of RT&S (Railway Track and Structures) Magazine.
-In a article entitled “Giving the Railroad Industry A Bird’s Eye View,” the magazine quoted UMEX rail industry advisor Dennis Wierzbicki saying that “unmanned aircraft will be considered a normal part of the railroad bridge inspection (process) relatively soon.”
+In an article entitled “Giving the Railroad Industry A Bird’s Eye View,” the magazine quoted UMEX rail industry advisor Dennis Wierzbicki saying that “Unmanned aircraft will be considered a normal part of the railroad bridge inspection (process) relatively soon.”
 (Click here to read the RT&S article.)

 Recent Railroad and Bridge Inspection Projects: